nce1/LBYARCH-GrayIntToDouble/README.md

 This normalizes the pixel intensity, mapping the integer range to the floating-point range.
 ## Test Results
 The program underwent testing with three datasets of increasing magnitude to verify execution efficiency.
-*Note: Full data can be viewed in the Execution Time Table section.*
+*Note: Full data can be viewed at the bottom*

 ### 1. Small Scale Test (10 * 10)
 * **Total Pixels:** 100